-Though I rarely post standalone recipes these days, this is an application of the winner of my chocolate cake bake off that I couldn’t not share after this glowing review after I brought them to a birthday party:
+These chocolate coconut cupcakes are a delicious application of the winner of my chocolate cake bake off.
+I couldn’t not share this variation after this glowing review I received after I brought them to a birthday party:

-Though not a flavor I would have thought to make on my own, chocolate coconut was the cupcake flavor requested by the birthday girl.
-And so:
+Though not a flavor I would have thought to make on my own, the birthday girl requested chocolate coconut!
+And so here’s how this creation came about:

 - I was fairly certain that Ina’s winning chocolate cake would work as cupcakes, so the cake part was covered.

-The resulting cupcakes are just subtly coconutty and wow I will admit that you could break a tooth on how sweet these are, but MY GOD ARE THEY GOOD.
+The resulting cupcakes are just subtly coconutty.
+I will admit that you could break a tooth on how sweet these are, but MY GOD ARE THEY GOOD.

 - a half batch of Ina Garten’s winning chocolate cake (which makes a perfect dozen cupcakes)

-- a quarter batch of Sally’s Baking Addiction’s vanilla buttercream (the perfect amount to scantily frost a dozen cupcakes, trust me)
+- a quarter batch of Sally’s Baking Addiction’s vanilla buttercream (the perfect amount to scantily frost a dozen cupcakes)

 - a half batch of Live Well Bake Often’s salted caramel (you will end up with extra.
 If you want to risk attempting quarter batch, you can!)